QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 Choose the default, ``y`` when asked to install Jupyter and then Jupyterlab via Conda

-After the installation, a jupyterlab tab should open in your browser
+After the installation, a Jupyterlab tab should open in your browser

+(Optional) To enable launching Jupyterlab from a terminal, use :ref:`add Julia's Jupyter to your path <add_jupyter_to_path>`

 .. _package_setup: